• Proposed

 Geographic range

-Found in Siberia, Far East Russia, northern Mongolia and northeastern China (Wu et al., 2020).
+This species is found in Siberia, Far East Russia, northern Mongolia and northeastern China (Wu et al. 2020).

 Population and Trends

-P. lariceti is known from more than 15 sites and has a large area of potential distribution in Asia (GBIF.org, 2023, Wu et al., 2020).
-Following guidelines by Dahlberg and Mueller (2011), population size is projected to be above 75000 mature individuals.
+Psiloboletinus lariceti is known from more than 15 sites and has a large area of potential distribution in Asia (Wu et al. 2020, GBIF 2023).
+Following guidelines by Dahlberg and Mueller (2011), the population size is estimated to be above 75,000 mature individuals.

-Population decline in at least part of its range is likely due to a decrease in area of habitat, i.e. Larix sp. forests, caused by overexploitation.
-However, since P. lariceti likely associates with different Larix species across its range, it is difficult to estimate population reduction.
+Population declines in at least part of its range are likely due to a decrease in area of habitat, i.e. Larix sp. forests, caused by overexploitation.
+However, since P. lariceti likely associates with different Larix species across its range, it is difficult to estimate the rate of population reduction.

 Population Trend: Decreasing